FAQ Outdoor hot tubs

 - How long does it take for water to heat?

-There is no clear-cut answer, as the heating time is influenced by a plethora of factors, such as size and insulation of the hot tub, starting water temperature, outside temperature, the power of heater etc. During the warmer months, a 1800mm hot tub will heat to the recommended 38˚C mark in ~2-2,5 hours.
+There is no clear-cut answer, as the heating time is influenced by a plethora of factors, such as size and insulation of the hot tub, starting water temperature, outside temperature, the power of the heater, etc. During the warmer months, an 1800mm hot tub will heat to the recommended 38˚C mark in ~2-2,5 hours.

 - I plan on using chemicals.
 What kind of heater should I use?

 By default, our heaters are made from 430-grade stainless steel.
 If chlorine, bromide, saltwater, or other chemicals will be used, the heater steel grade must be upgraded to 316-grade stainless steel.

 Yes.
 One can use a sand filter together with a UVC lamp to remove small dirt particles and bacteria from the water at the same time.
 Herbal and salt- or mineral-based water care options are also available on the market.

 - How often should I change the water?

 If no filters or chemicals are used, the water should be changed at least twice a week, depending on use.
 Filters and chemical water care help to keep the water in good condition for longer periods of time.